-In 2004 CEPT has decided to meet the requirement for a permanent, long term solution for short range radars in the frequency band (ECC/DEC/(04)03).The band 77-81 GHz has been identified.
+In 2004 CEPT has decided to meet the requirement for a permanent, long term solution for short range radars in the frequency band (ECC/DEC/(04)03).The band 77-81 GHz has been designated for SRR on a non interference and non protection basis.
 Compatibility issues within this band have been successfully studied in Europe and a system reference document with technical information has been agreed within ETSI as the basis for a frequency designation within the ECC.
 ETSI developed a harmonized related standard for this Band (EN 302 264-1).

 Although the adjacent 76-77 GHz frequency band is already usable for vehicular and infrastructure radar systems in Europe by ERC Recommendation 70-03, in ECC Decision (02)01 and the corresponding harmonised ETSI standard (EN 301 091-1), the band is used by long range radar systems which are not compatible with SRR systems.
 Thus a new frequency band of 4 GHz bandwidth for Automotive Short Range Radars was deemed necessary within the 79 GHz range (i.e. the band 77-81 GHz).